 Certifications turn manufacturer claims into verifiable proof you can trust.

-FSC chain of custody documents wood from forest to final product.
+FSC (Forest Stewardship Council) chain of custody documents wood from forest to final product.
 That traceability shows responsible sourcing and helps you confirm whether reclaimed or harvested materials follow best practices.
+FSC-certified wood comes from forests managed to strict environmental, social, and economic standards, protecting biodiversity and workers’ rights.

-CARB II limits formaldehyde in composite wood.
+CARB II (California Air Resources Board Phase 2) limits formaldehyde in composite wood products to 0.09 ppm for hardwood plywood and 0.11 ppm for particleboard.
 Choosing CARB II compliant panels reduces a common source of indoor emissions and supports healthier interiors.
+This standard is now federally mandated under the Toxic Substances Control Act.

 !certifications eco-friendly flooring